jindalvivek10/adk_zoo_guide_agent_connect_remote_mcp_serer/README.md

 ---

-## 2. ADK Deploy vs. Traditional FastAPI
+## 2. ADK Deploy vs. Traditional FastAPI deploymentment to cloud RUN
+Why this is different from the https://codelabs.developers.google.com/deploy-google-adk-agent-to-cloud-run?hl=en#0 where we deployed a simple fastAPI web app containing an agent into cloud run

 In this workflow, we use `adk deploy` instead of manually writing a `main.py` with FastAPI.
-*   **Traditional Way**: You manually manage the server, imports, and web interface logic.
+*   **Traditional Way - (Your FastAPI wrapped agent)**: You had to manually write the main.py, import the ADK library, and explicitly tell it to serve the web interface.
+You were the "manager" of the server.
 *   **New ADK Way**: The **ADK CLI** acts as the manager.
 The `adk deploy` command with the `--with-ui` flag automatically creates an optimized server logic and web interface "behind the scenes."

+When you use the `--with-ui flag` in the adk deploy command, it is doing the exact same thing as setting `web=True` in your old code—it's just doing it "behind the scenes" so you don't have to maintain a main.py file yourself.

 ---